SysVisionz/svz-cookie/README.md

 	npm i --save svz-cookie
 ```

-then, in your react project,
+then, in your project,

 ```
-import SVZCookie from svz-cookie;
+import SVZCookie from 'svz-cookie';
 ```

 ## Constructor